Helping to protect Kenya’s rarest mammal and its forest home.

 Expect world-class wildlife, exquisite hospitality, and immersive experiences in three of Kenya’s most iconic locations.

-As part of your stay at Governors’ Camp, you’ll take a guided field visit to meet the team behind Kenya’s only pangolin conservation programme.
+As part of their stay at Governors’ Camp, they’ll take a guided field visit to meet the team behind Kenya’s only pangolin conservation programme.
 This is a unique chance to:

 Covered in distinctive hard scales, pangolins are shy, elusive, and nocturnal mammals found across Africa and Asia.
 All eight living species have recently gained significant attention in wildlife conservation.
 Unfortunately, they are collectively the most illegally trafficked mammals globally, driven by an insatiable demand for their scales and meat in Asia.